benjaminirving/maskSLIC/README.md

 # maskSLIC
 Simple linear iterative clustering (SLIC) in a region of interest

-## Development
-This code is still a work in progress.
-The following issues still need to be resolved:
-- [ ] Fix the enforce connectivity method to work with maskSLIC

 ## Outline
 This code demonstrates the adaption of SLIC for a defined region of interest.
 The main contribution is in the placement of seed points within the ROI.